pgailinas/dip-ai-image-detection/docs/index.md

 Data is split into **training and test sets**, with **k-fold cross-validation applied to the training data**.
 Class and source balance are maintained to avoid bias and data leakage.

+For a complete overview of how datasets, metadata, and outputs are organized, see the [Project Directory Structure](Project_Directory_Structure.md).

 ## Models

 Two classifiers are evaluated: